om8007/flutter-quotes-app/README.md

 # quotes_app

-A new Flutter project.
+A new Flutter Quotes App project.

-## Getting Started
+## Outline

-This project is a starting point for a Flutter application.
+- Uses Firebase (Firestore as backend to fetch quotes from)
+- Uses pageview to show swipeable quotes

+#### New to flutter ?

 A few resources to get you started if this is your first Flutter project: